kaseytc/python-for-everybody/README.md

-# python-for-everybody

-### assignment of "Python for Everybody Specialization" on Coursera by Professor Charles Severance, University of Michigan.
+# Python for Everybody Specialization on Coursera

 ##### Analyzing an EMAIL Archive vizualizing the data using the D3 JavaScript library